divyaramesh4/stuvio-ai/README.md

 ## 🚀 Run the App

+Start the Flask server:

 ```bash
 python api/index.py
 ```

-Visit [http://127.0.0.1:5000](http://127.0.0.1:5000) in your browser.
+Open your browser and visit: [http://127.0.0.1:5000](http://127.0.0.1:5000)

 ---

-## 🧪 Usage
+## 🧪 Usage Guide

-1. Enter a topic in the input box.
+1. Enter a **topic** on the homepage.
 2. Click **Generate Video** or **Generate Quiz**.
-3. Wait for the AI to generate the result.
+3. Wait for the system to process your request.
-4. The video/quiz will be displayed on a new page.
+4. The resulting video or quiz will be displayed on a new screen.

 ---

 ## ⚠️ Important Notes

-* **Video generation** may be slow for long topics.
+* **Video generation** time may vary depending on the length of the input.
-* **FFmpeg** must be properly installed for moviepy to work.
+* Make sure **FFmpeg** is properly installed and accessible from your system’s PATH.
-* **Check terminal logs** for debugging if you see error messages in the browser.
-* **Gemini API** usage may be limited or charged—check your usage.
+* If something goes wrong, **check terminal logs** where Flask is running.
+* Be cautious with your **Gemini API usage** — stay within rate limits and check for potential billing.

 ---